Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 over your analysis.
 And like any good fungus hunter knows, the first task is getting the right hog: one with a keen sense of smell, a lust tempered by perspicacity, a snout for rooting but a maw you can muzzle.
-The second task is not getting shot in the face by a paranoid French farmer.
+The second task is not getting shot in the face by a paranoid French farmer [^1].
 Ok, I may have lost the thread of the analogy there, but the hogs we're talking about are clustering methods.
 Very often, the first choice in cluster hogs is the granddaddy of 'em all &mdash; k-means clustering.